 You can borrow up to the cost of attendance, or budget, for the summer program to cover tuition and fees, books/supplies and modest living expenses.
 The funds you borrow for the summer are only intended to meet the expenses for the time you are enrolled in the summer program and not for the entire summer break.
 Below are the budgets for Temple’s summer programs.
 Budgets for programs through other schools are determined by the host school.

-Students can borrow either a federal Direct Stafford loan, a federal Direct Graduate PLUS loan, or private education loan up to the cost of attendance of the summer program.
+Students can borrow either a federal Direct Unsubsidized loan, a federal Direct Graduate PLUS loan, or private student education loan up to the cost of attendance of the summer program.
 If you receive an academic scholarship during the school year, it cannot be applied to the summer term.

-If you would like to borrow a Direct Stafford Loan for the summer, you have two options on how to split your Stafford loan eligibility.
+If you would like to borrow a Direct Unsubsidized Loan for the summer, you have two options on how to split your Unsubsidized loan eligibility.
 These two options are available to most students as long as the student is not currently in default on a federal student loan and/or has not already borrowed up to the aggregate federal Stafford loan limit of $138,500.

 Option 1: Summer/Fall Budget